mehrankhandev/ReactNavigationAndroidBackhandler/README.md

 <br/>
 <img  src="before_backhandler.gif" >

-I was not able to find some sample project which has demostrate  how to handle hardware back button of android with React Navigation 3 and Redux.
+<b>I was not able to find some sample project which will demostrate  how to handle hardware back button of android with React Navigation 3 and Redux.
 So i have created this sample project .
-Below is Demo of project
+Below is Demo of project</b>

 <br/>